Peder Povelsson Paus: Life and work

-The original was on display in Kviteseid Old Church from 1653 until it was given to the university library in Oslo by the widow of Magnus Brostrup Landstad in the 19th century.
+The original was on display at the Old Kviteseid Church from 1653 until it was given to the university library in Oslo by the widow of Magnus Brostrup Landstad in the 19th century.
 Peter Paulson Paus was succeeded as provost of Upper Telemark by Sakarias Jonsson Skancke.
 The tradition of Peter's great physical powers have been handed down in Kviteseid until the modern age.